dylanmc/CryptoBook/src/02_encoding.rst

 those who don't."*

 Now that you've seen encryption and decryption at work, it's time to learn how computers do it.
-Our Caesar's cipher wheel is a paper computer which has an alphabet of 26 elements.
+Our Caesar cipher wheel is a paper computer which has an alphabet of 26 elements.
 You've heard (most likely) that computers work with ones and zeros.
 One's and zeros are not very helpful by themselves, so people figured out how to represent integers, floating